Skip to main content

 The Layers of a Tooth

-• Enamel — The hard, outer protective layer.
-It is the strongest substance in the human body but can still crack or chip under force.
+• Enamel — The hard, outer protective layer of the tooth.
+It is the strongest substance in the human body but is not immune to cracking or chipping under excessive force.

-• Dentine — Beneath the enamel, a softer layer that contains microscopic tubules that can transmit sensations to the nerve.
+• Dentine — Beneath the enamel lies dentine, a softer, yellowish layer that makes up the bulk of the tooth's structure.
+Dentine contains microscopic tubules that can transmit sensations to the nerve.

-• Pulp — At the centre of the tooth, containing the nerve, blood vessels, and connective tissue.
-Damage here can result in significant discomfort.
+• Pulp — At the centre of the tooth is the pulp, which contains the nerve, blood vessels, and connective tissue.
+If damage extends to the pulp, it can result in significant discomfort and may require more extensive treatment.

 Dental bonding is typically most suitable for enamel-level damage and minor dentine exposure.
-More extensive damage may require alternative treatments.
+More extensive damage may require alternative treatments, which a dentist can discuss with you following a thorough examination.

-Signs That May Indicate a Need for Dental Bonding
+Signs and Symptoms That May Indicate a Need for Dental Bonding

 • A visible chip or crack on the surface of a tooth